fractal-napari-plugins-collection/napari-feature-classifier/README.md

 ## Installation

-Download the repository and manually install it (not on pypi / the napari plugin hub yet)
+This plugin is written for the new napari npe2 plugin engine.
+Thus, it requires napari >= 0.4.13 Download the repository and manually install it (not on pypi / the napari plugin hub yet)

     git clone https://github.com/fractal-napari-plugins-collection/napari-feature-classifier